TW-Tribe/tw-tribe.github.io/README.md

 Docs as code is a plain writing process that involves **short codes**.

 ## Short codes
-These refers to symbols places against words or sentences to differentiate style.
+These refers to symbols placed against words or sentences to differentiate style.